The Hill Lab

 We are active members of the Penn Institute for Immunology (IFI), Institute for Diabetes, Obesity and Metabolism (IDOM), and Cardiovascular Institute (CVI).
 We are also members of the Immunology and Cell and Molecular Biology graduate groups.

-The Hill Lab remains committed to training the next generation of scientists.
-Unfortunately, due to the COVID-19 pandemic we have been forced to pause our post-doc and staff scientist recruitment.
-Please see our Prospective Trainees page for more information about training the in lab, and check back here for updates.
+The Hill Lab is open and adhering to CHOP/Penn COVID-19 research guidelines.
+We remain committed to training the next generation of scientists.
+Please see our Prospective Trainees page for more information about training the in lab.
 Thanks!